Expat Family Meetups in Fukuoka: Where to Find Community (2026)

 • You’re now the resource for newer arrivals

-• Volunteer at FIS PTA, FCIF, or other community org
+• Volunteer at FIS PTA, FCIF, or another community org

 • Mentor newer expat families informally